doamatto/5m_loading/README.md

 - Play music from YouTube or Soundcloud while you wait for loading.
 (WIP)
 - Show the time elapsed for loading into the game and ETA (WIP)
 - Easy to customize footer text
-- Display a video, GIF, or a slideshow while the game loads
+- Display a video, GIF, or a slideshow while the game loads (WIP)
 - Add a logo to your loading screen

 You can see the progress on [this Trello board.](https://trello.com/b/aePOCnqI)